Key takeaways:

 An access control system is any solution that enables authorized users to grant themselves property entry with a verified credential.

 Access control systems are a kind of keyless entry system, which means tenants can enter a room or building without a physical key.
-By doing away with traditional locks and keys, building owners and operators save money and add unbeatable convenience to their properties.
+By eliminating traditional locks and keys, building owners and operators save money and add unbeatable convenience to their properties.

-However, these kinds of entry systems only enable access to tenants or authorized individuals.
-They don’t provide a way for guests to request access.
+However, these entry systems only enable access for tenants or authorized individuals.
+They don’t povide a way for guests to request access.

 The two main types of access control systems for door entry: